SmarterApp/RDW_Documentation/docs/Runbook.md

 # Runbook

 **Intended Audience**: the runbook describes behavior and configuration options of the various applications in the [Reporting Data Warehouse](../README.md) (RDW).
-Operations, system administration, and tier 3 support will find it useful.
+Operations, system administration, developers, and tier 3 support may find it useful.

+**TODO - rabbitmq?**

+**TODO - configuration server?**

 ### Table of Contents